aryan10293/ecommerce/README.md

 ## Optimizations
-One thing I would optimize is the UI.
-I would like to give it a more modern look and feel.
-I would also like to make the UX a lot better. instead of alert messageI would like to add display message or interaction that users would understand
+I want to optimize the UI to give it a modern look and feel.
+I want to focus on enhancing the UX with user-friendly display messages and interactions, replacing the old-fashioned alert messages.
+This way, our users will have a smoother and more enjoyable experience.

 ## Lessons Learned

-Utilized callback functions in the server to try and build a modular and scalable backend.
-Through this, I learned , how to effectively simplify backend routes into independent functions
+In this project, I learned to call APIs effectively in React and optimized the useEffect hook for better performance.
+I also enjoyed the rewarding challenge of securing user accounts and ensuring their safety throughout the application.

 ## Demo Login